 This vegan baked ziti is comfort food at its best.
 A simple vegan ricotta and cashew cream sauce replace the cheese used in traditional baked ziti.

 Let’s talk comfort food!
-There is nothing better than tucking into a classic home cooked dish like lasagna, stuffed peppers, or this vegan baked ziti.
-This is the perfect dish for serving up with a nice side salad or a hearty and filling dinner.
+There is nothing better than tucking into a classic home cooked dish like a vegan spinach lasagna, vegetarian TVP stuffed peppers, or this vegan baked ziti.
+This is the perfect dish for serving up with a nice salad like this vegan Italian chopped salad for a hearty and filling dinner.
 You’ll need to dirty a few dishes for this one so I don’t make it every week, but if the craving hits on a Sunday I’ll whip up a pan of this ziti.

 Vegan Baked Ziti Ingredients and Tips:

 - Pasta: Although I called this baked ziti, I actually used penne in the recipe a couple of times, either noodle works!
 To bump up the protein, I like using a bean/lentil based pasta like Banza.
 Make this gluten free by choosing a gluten free pasta.

 - Pasta Sauce: To make prep for this dish easier, just use your favorite storebought tomato sauce.
 My go-to brands for yummy tomato sauce are: Rao’s and Muire Glen.

 - Tofu: You’ll want a firm tofu for the vegan ricotta in the recipe.
 It’s the same ricotta that I use in my vegan lasagna recipe.

 - Nutritional Yeast: This is the secret ingredient for getting that cheesy flavor into the ricotta and cashew cream.

 - Spinach: When the pasta is just about done, I toss in the spinach to cook it quickly before adding it to this baked ziti.